 Part 2: Historical Trauma- An introduction to the invention of Whiteness and the definition of Historical/Intergenerational/Collective trauma and its impact in Native American, African American, Mexican American and Jewish communities.
 We will also begin to explore the implications of economic destruction, segregation & displacement as well as the loss of cultural identity.
 This section will focus on cultural dispossession and the impact it has in a community's ability to have a full expression of resilience.

 Part 3: Epigenetics- "We are the cumulative expression of our ancestors" In this section we will discover the present day impact of the pain suffered by our ancestors and how we can positively affect change potentially for the next 14 generations.
 We learn a deep understanding of Dr. Bruce Perry's quote, "Your history of connectedness is a better predictor of your health than your history of adversity."

 Part 4: Colonization & Structural Racism- Explore the destruction of colonization as a social process and as the foundation for Structural Racism.
 Further, we will discuss decolonization as an integral part of the collective healing continuum.

 Part 5: Collective Healing & Holistic Healing- In closing, we will discuss steps and methods for the integration of this work into our day to day lives and how to facilitate healing in BIPOC communities from every perspective and sector.

 **Level 1 training is a pre-requisite to LEVEL 2 and will be offered on December 6th & 13th, and on February 28th, 2022.
 The cost for Level 1 alone is $299.
 The cost for Level 2 is $299.
 Both Level 1 & Level 2 purchased together is **$550.
-Please contact firstname.lastname@example.org with questions or visit healhistoricaltrauma.com for more details.
+Please contact firstname.lastname@example.org questions or visit healhistoricaltrauma.com for more details.

 Please register for LEVEL 2 HERE.